yugabyte/yugabyte-db/docs/content/v1.3/secure/security-checklist.md

 * Servers running Yugabyte DB processes are directly accessible only by the servers running the application and database administrators.

 * Only servers running applications can connect to Yugabyte DB processes on the RPC ports.
-Access to the various [YugaByte DB ports](../../deploy/checklist/#default-ports-reference) should be denied to everybody else.
+Access to the various [Yugabyte DB ports](../../deploy/checklist/#default-ports-reference) should be denied to everybody else.

 ### RPC bind interfaces